What Schemathesis Does

 Getting started with Schemathesis requires nothing more than pointing the CLI at an OpenAPI specification URL.
 The command schemathesis run http://localhost:8080/api/openapi.json immediately begins generating and executing test requests against every documented endpoint.
-The first run typically surfaces between three and twenty issues that existing test suites have missed, providing immediate value with zero configuration investment.
+The current README demonstrates a demo API run that finds real bugs quickly, but actual finding counts depend on schema quality, API behavior, and configuration rather than a fixed expected range.

 The property-based testing engine understands API schema constraints and generates inputs that exercise boundary conditions systematically.
 For a field with minimum and maximum integer constraints, Schemathesis tests the boundaries, values just inside and outside the range, zero, negative numbers, and type confusion attacks.
 For string fields with pattern constraints, it generates inputs that satisfy and violate the pattern to verify both acceptance and rejection.